LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     script:
       - salloc -N 1 -p pdebug -t 45 --no-shell --job-name=${ALLOC_NAME}

-which defines the resource allocation stage associated with the ``r_allocate_resources`` stage identifier on 'ruby'.
+which contains the resource allocation command associated with the ``r_allocate_resources`` stage identifier on 'ruby'.
 Analogous stages are defined similarly in other ``RAJA/.gitlab/<resource>-templates.yml`` files.

+The ``<resource>-jobs.yml`` files are described in the following sections.

 Running a CI build/test pipeline  (steps 3, 4, 5, 6)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `RAJA/scripts/gitlab/build_and_test.sh <https://github.com/LLNL/RAJA/tree/develop/scripts/gitlab/build_and_test.sh>`_ file defines the steps executed for each build and test run as well as information that will appear in the log output for each step.
-First, the script runs the ``RAJA/scripts/uberenv/uberenv.py`` script located in the `uberenv <https://github.com/LLNL/uberenv>`_ submodule::
+First, the script invokes the ``RAJA/scripts/uberenv/uberenv.py`` Python script located in the `uberenv <https://github.com/LLNL/uberenv>`_ submodule::

   ...